mglaman/wasm-drupal/README.md

 ## Running locally

-Currently this requires PHP (with Composer) on the host machine and Docker.
+Currently this requires NPM, PHP (with Composer) on the host machine and Docker.

 ```shell
 make build